ngergs/optional_struct_recursive/optionable/README.md

 }
 ```

-The generated optioned struct is (shortened and simplified):
+The generated optioned struct is (with resolved associated types):
 ```rust
 struct DeriveExampleOpt {
     name: Option<String>,